Anyline/mobile-ocr-documentation-anyline/source/index.md

 }
 ```

 The config file enables a quick and easy adaption of the "Scan-View".
-You can either provide a json-file or use the XML-attributes directly in the layout file.
+You can either provide a json-file or use the XML-attributes in the layout file itself.
-The detailed description of all available attributes can be found in [Anyline Config] (#anyline-config)
+A detailed description of all available attributes can be found in [Anyline Config] (#anyline-config)

-##### JSON
+###### JSON

-This config file must be located in the "assets" folder of your Android Project.
+This config file must be located in the **assets** folder of your Android project.

 Some of the most important config options may be:

-Paramter | Description
+Parameter | Description
 -------- | -----------
 captureResolution | the preferred camera preview size
-cutout | defining which area of the preview will be "cutout" (analysed to find bar/qr code)
+cutout | defining which area of the preview will be "cutout" (analyzed to find bar/QR code)
-flash | defines the flash mode, where to place the flash symbol etc.
+flash | defines the flash mode, where to place the flash symbol, etc.
 beepOnResult | enables sound on successful scanning process
 vibrateOnResult | provides haptic feedback for a successful scanning process
 blinkOnResult |  visual feedback for a successful scanning process
-cancelOnResult | if true, the scanning process will be stopped after one result and needs to be started manually again
+cancelOnResult | if true, the scanning process will be stopped after one result and needs to be restarted manually

 ###### XML
-> Example activity_layout.xml

 ```xml
 <RelativeLayout